Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Introduction

 The theoretical framework for extending the local volatility model with a single stochastic rate was presented in \cite{Atlan2006}.
-Calibration of this model using finite difference and Monte Carlo (MC) methods was discussed in \cite{Hu2015,HokTan2018}.
+Calibration of this model using finite difference and Monte Carlo (MC) methods was discussed in \cite{Hu2015, HokTan2018}.
 As a further extension, \cite{Deelstra2012} studies the model with two stochastic interest rates.

 Stochastic volatility models embody a spot volatility or variance process that is correlated to the underlying asset.
 Popular choices are the Heston model \cite{Heston1993} with variance following a Cox-Ingersoll-Ross (CIR) process \cite{CIR1985}, and the Stein-Stein model \cite{SteinStein1991, SchoebelZhu1999} with volatility following an arithmetic Ornstein-Uhlenbeck process \cite{UhlenbeckOrnstein1930}.
-Both models admit closed form solutions, at least in their constant parameter formulations, for pricing European vanilla options.
-Atlan's work proposes an extension to stochastic volatility models with a stochastic interest rate \cite{Atlan2006}.
+Both models admit closed form solutions, at least in their constant parameter formulations, for pricing European vanilla options. \cite{Atlan2006} proposes an extension to stochastic volatility models with a stochastic interest rate.
 A more common extension is to join the local volatility with the stochastic volatility or variance in the diffusion term of the stochastic differential equation (SDE) to form a stochastic local volatility model.
 In the literature, the theoretical framework for stochastic local volatility has been studied in several forms with varying degrees of model complexity.
-Dupire's ``unified theory of volatility'' imposes dynamics on local variances \cite{Dupire1996}, whereas Alexander-Nogueira's work focuses on modeling the stochastic evolution of the local volatility surface rather than of the spot volatility \cite{AlexanderNogueira2004}.
-Lipton proposes a further extension to incorporate jumps in the model \cite{Lipton2002}.
-Calibration algorithms for several forms of stochastic local volatility models have been introduced in \cite{Jex1999, RenMadanQian2007, SaporitoYangZubelli2017}.
+The ``unified theory of volatility'' from \cite{Dupire1996} imposes dynamics on local variances, whereas \cite{AlexanderNogueira2004} focus on modeling the stochastic evolution of the local volatility surface rather than of the spot volatility. \cite{Lipton2002} proposes a further extension to incorporate jumps in the model.
+Calibration algorithms for several forms of stochastic local volatility models have been introduced. \cite{Jex1999} implement a trinomial tree whereas, \cite{GuyonHL2013} utilize particle methods on McKean nonlinear SDEs on general volatility models, \cite{RenMadanQian2007, SaporitoYangZubelli2017} solve a forward Kolmogorov PDE.
+The bootstrapping Monte Carlo method proposed by \cite{Labordere2009} simplifies the model by Markovian projection.
+Our approach of simulating the full stochastic local volatility model in our work paves the way to further extend the model to incorporate stochastic rates.

 We use a number of acronyms for the models under consideration for easy reference.
 The standard Dupire local volatility model where the drift is the difference between two deterministic rates is denoted by LV2DR.
 The stochastic rates extension of this model is LV2SR, whereas the stochastic local volatility extension is SLV2DR.
 The full model with stochastic rates and stochastic local volatility is referred to as SLV2SR.